SkolaRapp/TicTacToe/docs/adminManual.md

 	1. Sign up for free on Heroku.com.

-	2. Setup the Heroku Toolbelt https://devcenter.heroku.com/articles/			heroku-cli
+	2. Setup the Heroku Toolbelt https://devcenter.heroku.com/articles/heroku-cli

 	3. Sign in using the Heroku Toolbelt

 	4. Using the same repo as in the first part of the assignment; in the root create a new Heroku app: heroku	apps:create

-	5. Take a look at https://devcenter.heroku.com/articles/						getting-started-with-gradle-on-heroku#introduction
+	5. Take a look at https://devcenter.heroku.com/articles/getting-started-with-gradle-on-heroku#introduction

 	6. Add a stage task to your build.gradle file, and add a Procfile, similar to the one given in the Getting started guide.

 	7. Commit and push to Heroku: git	commit	-m	"Added	Heroku	Procfile"; git push heroku	master

 	8. You should now have a running application somewhere on herokuapp.